HPSI-DataSci/HPSI-Classification/README.md

 [SUCCESS] Your virtual environment is ready to go!
 ```

-If your environment is set up and running, you can deactivate it with either `source deactivate` or
+If your environment is set up and running, you can deactivate it with either `deactivate` or
 `conda deactivate` (the matching command for whichever `activate` command you used before).

 ### Mac Instructions